Elehiggle/ChatGPTMattermostChatbot/README.md

-While the official plugin certainly will improve over time, this bot here will too and there will be certain features that will absolutely never make it into the official plugin, due to it primarily focusing on features for developers like function calling and retrieving GitHub issues, for example.
+While the official plugin certainly will improve over time, this bot here will too and there will be certain features that will absolutely never make it into the official plugin, due to it primarily focusing on features for developers like function calling to retrieve GitHub issues, for example.

 ## Known Issues